brandur/sorg/content/passages/002-japan.md

 powerful economic engine in the world.
 America invented TV, cars, film, printers, and denim, but was seeing its domestic market flooded with Japanese versions that weren't just cheaper, but better in every way that mattered.
-America was feeling an existential insecurity similar to the one China elicits in it today.
+At the time, the US was feeling an existential insecurity similar to the one China elicits in it today.

 Here's an excerpt from the book that's always stuck with
 me: